 To help you choose the right SMTP port for your needs, we’re going to dig into everything SMTP port-related in this post.

 Check Out Our Video Guide on How To Choose the Right SMTP Port Number:

 What is an SMTP Port?

-SMTP, short for Simple Mail Transfer Protocol, is the standard protocol for email transmission on the web.
+As we said, SMTP is the standard protocol for email transmission on the web.
 It’s what mail servers use to send and receive emails on the Internet.

 For example, when you send an email, your email client needs a way to upload the email to the outgoing mail server.
 Then, the outgoing mail server needs a way to transfer your email to the recipient’s incoming mail server.

 Mail servers are much like website servers in that, while there might be a user-friendly front-facing domain name, the actual communication happens via IP addresses, like 222.501.285.45 (for more on how this happens, check out our introduction to the Domain Name System, or DNS).

 A “port” is another way to help computers (like two mail servers) communicate with one another:

 - An IP address identifies a computer.